 Anybody who grew up or lived near Gilbert, in Central Iowa, is familiar with the destructive, whirling wind patterns.
-The movie “Twister” was filmed about 40 miles away from our family farm, and all the locals can tell storm stories.
+The movie “Twister” was filmed about 40 miles away from our family farm and all the locals can tell harrowing stories of storms.

 One year, our neighbors lost their house to a funnel cloud.
 Across the road from them, a barn was blown away.
-But the grand-daddy of all Iowa tornadoes, though, happened on June 13, 1976, when a tornado rated F-5 by the National Weather Service hit nearby Jordon.
+But, the grandaddy of all Iowa tornadoes happened on June 13, 1976, when a tornado rated F-5 by the National Weather Service hit nearby Jordon.